danielzzz/node-ping/README.md

  * @property {number} timeout - Time duration for ping command to exit
  * @property {number} min_reply - Exit after sending number of ECHO_REQUEST
  * @property {boolean} v6 - Ping via ipv6 or not.
 Default is false
+ * @property {string} sourceAddr - source address for sending the ping
  * @property {string[]} extra - Optional options does not provided */
 ```